Skills Over Degrees: The New Standard in Corporate Hiring

 Q2: What kind of skills are most in demand?

-Soft skills like communication, adaptability, and emotional intelligence are rising.
-Technical skills such as data analysis, coding, UX design, and project management are also highly valued.
+Soft skills such as communication, adaptability, and emotional intelligence are increasingly valued.
+Technical skills such as data analysis, coding, UX design, and project management are also highly sought after.

 Q3: How can I prove my skills without a degree?